Ky0k01/Messenger/README.md

 # Messenger
-Pet project for learning how to work with TCP/IP
+Pet project for learning how to work with TCP/IP, WebSocket and PostgreSQL